symfony-cmf/symfony-cmf-docs/quick_tour/the_big_picture.rst

 .. image:: ../_images/quick_tour/request_flow.png

-First of all, you see a typical symfony request flow following the white blocks.
+First of all, you see a typical Symfony request flow following the white blocks.
 It creates a ``Request`` object which will be passed to a router, which executes the controller and that controller uses models to generate a view to put in the response.